How Much Does A CT Scan Cost?

 The Cost Breakdown Of A CT Scan

 When you see the cost of a CT scan, you should understand that the cost is broken down into two parts.
 These two parts are the technical fees and professional fees.
 Technical fees are associated with the technology.
-These fees include the cost of the equipment and the maintenance on the equipment.
-The maintenance of CT scan equipment is important, so no delays or image quality drop offs occur.
+These fees include the cost of the equipment and the maintenance of the equipment.
+The maintenance of CT scan equipment is important so that no delays or image quality drop-offs occur.

-Professional fees are considered as the cost of the people who carry out the scan and analyze the results.
+Professional fees are considered the cost of the people who carry out the scan and analyze the results.
 These fees include the wages of radiologists and technologists.
-Radiologists who sub specialize in a particular area such as neuroradiology and the technologists who support them are critical to the process of any diagnostic imaging scan.
+Radiologists who sub-specialize in a particular area such as neuroradiology and the technologists who support them are critical to the process of any diagnostic imaging scan.

 What Is The Average Cost Of A CT Scan?